Mustafa's Photo

 • What are the norms of the domain?

-If we are working with an existing interface, then it is a perfect time to do an extensive heuristic evaluation.
-A detailed description of all things that seem to be an experience friction.
+If working with an existing interface, it is a perfect time to conduct an extensive heuristic evaluation, identifying all areas where users experience friction.

 ux pencil sketches of different projects